Timeline - Phone hacking scandal hits News Corp

 July 29 - Mulcaire issues a statement through his lawyer saying he was not acting on his own initiative when he intercepted phone messages while in the pay of the newspaper.

-Aug 2 - Police arrest Stuart Kuttner, a managing editor at the News of the World.
+Aug 2 - Police arrest a 71-year-old man on suspicion of corruption and conspiring to intercept communications.
+Sky News names the man as Stuart Kuttner, an ex-managing editor of the News of the World.

+Aug 5 - Elisabeth Murdoch will not be joining News Corp's board as had been planned, after criticism that the board is populated by corporate and family insiders.